priestd09/corda/docs/source/key-concepts-notaries.rst

 trade, requesting human sign-off...).
 Thus the time at which the transaction is sent for notarisation may be quite different to the time at which the transaction was created.

 For this reason, times in transactions are specified as time *windows*, not absolute times.
 In a distributed system there can never be "true time", only an approximation of it.
 Time windows can be open-ended (i.e. specify only one of "before" and "after") or they can be fully bounded.
-If a time window needs to be converted to an absolute time (e.g. for display purposes), there is a utility method on ``Timestamp`` to calculate the mid point.
+If a time window needs to be converted to an absolute time (e.g. for display purposes), there is a utility method to calculate the mid point.

 In this way, we express the idea that the *true value* of the fact "the current time" is actually unknowable.
-Even when both before and after timestamps are included, the transaction could have occurred at any point between those two timestamps.
+Even when both a before and an after timestamp are included, the transaction could have occurred at any point between those two timestamps.

 By creating a range that can be either closed or open at one end, we allow all of the following situations to be
 modelled:

-* This transaction occurred at some point after the given time (e.g. after a maturity event)
+* A transaction occurring at some point after the given time (e.g. after a maturity event)
-* This transaction occurred at any time before the given time (e.g. before a bankruptcy event)
+* A transaction occurring at any time before the given time (e.g. before a bankruptcy event)
-* This transaction occurred at some point roughly around the given time (e.g. on a specific day)
+* A transaction occurring at some point roughly around the given time (e.g. on a specific day)

 .. note:: It is assumed that the time feed for a notary is GPS/NaviStar time as defined by the atomic clocks at the US Naval Observatory.
 This time feed is extremely accurate and available globally for free.